EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 If you choose "compile/check" within the Arduino-IDE a tool called<br>
 "arduino-builder.exe" will be started.
 The options of the build-process<br>
 are defined in the file "platform.txt".<br>
-Actual WINAVR works also with Make and a "makefile".<br>
+Actual WINAVR works with Make and a "makefile".<br>
 Therefore I decided to use "GNU Make" with a "makefile" for MyIDE.<br>

 **Goal of MyIDE**<br>